 I'm cynical, snarky, and fiercely loyal to those I consider friends.
 I like horror movies, Joss Whedon, Kettle Chips, and politics.
 I dislike know-it-all pricks, social conservatives, reruns, people unable to follow simple directions, and I'd love to beat e-pirate leeches with a shovel.
 I'm pro equal marriage, reproductive rights, and kittens (yes, I think you can be 'pro-kitten'!).
 I have a low threshold for pain, little tolerance for stupidity, and nothing but contempt for the channel Fox.
-I have a special place in my heart for people who tell me I'm brilliant, but stay far, far away from Turkish guys who send me creepy emails (of which there have been two).

 And the bit about the cats?
 Totes true--I'm a crazy cat lady, and proud of it